emonarafat/CommonExtensions/README.md

 ##### Summary

-allows an action to be taken on an object if it is castable as the given type, with a return value. if the target does not match the type, returns default(T)
+allows an action to be taken on an object if it is cast-able as the given type, with a return value. if the target does not match the type, returns default(T)

 ##### Returns